 Also of interest is that Centerville has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Centerville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Centerville residents report their race to be White, followed by Asian.
-Important ancestries of people in Centerville include English, German, Danish, Irish, and European.
+The greatest number of Centerville residents report their race to be White, followed by Native Hawaiian.
+Important ancestries of people in Centerville include English, German, Danish, European, and Irish.

 The most common language spoken in Centerville is English.
 Other important languages spoken here include Spanish and Chinese.